tvlgiao/wpdance-clara-docs/docs/howto.md

-## Show horizonal product fitlers on top of shop page
+## Show horizonal product filters on top of shop page

 Assume you already created the new sidebar "Product Filters" which will show up on WooCommerce pages only.
 This section, we will guide to show widgets like this: